Skip to main content

 Any framework you paste in — cited back, verbatim.

 Accentor does not ship a packaged NGSS or Common Core ontology.
-We treat that as aspirational until it's real.
+We treat that as aspirational until it's real — and we won't fabricate a standard to look like we have one.

-What we do ship: paste the standard text — NGSS performance expectation, a state framework paragraph, an AP College Board descriptor, your district's own scope and sequence — and the Architect writes the rubric or lesson plan against that text.
+What we do ship: paste the standard text — an NGSS performance expectation, a state framework paragraph, an AP College Board descriptor, your district's own scope and sequence — and the run drafts the rubric or lesson plan against that text.
 The citations_present gate refuses to deliver until the cited source appears in the output.

 You own the standard.
 The Architect owns the drafting.
 The gate owns the receipt.